mnr/writing-wip/Do-Ye0n_lives_on.md

 He forwards the connection to billing.
 He's only been at this for a few months and is already in the top ten performers list.
 If he can keep this momentum, he'll be an associate within a year.
 Possibly a partner in five.
 He imagines a privileged life, possibly with a girlfriend, social engagements, and invitations to parties.

 Do-Ye0n smiles to himself in cubicle thirty-five of fifty-seven.
-He takes a moment to savor this unexpected success, but only a moment before he dives into the next corporate network.
+He takes a moment to savor this unexpected success, then dives into the next unprotected corporation.

 ------------------------------------------------------------------------

 "Alpha60 is outperforming."

-Chip Venetian tweaks the color of his tie and looks around the virtual conference.
-Commodities lawyers choose conservative avatars for these meetings, although Chip knows several who will switch out to wild-side versions during their off-hours.
+Chip Venetian tweaks the color of his tie and looks around the virtual conference of five partners.
+Commodities lawyers choose conservative avatars for these meetings, although Chip knows several who will switch to wild-side versions during their off-hours.
 For now, while they discuss the business of the partnership, everyone is dead serious.

 "They've been hiring penetrators for the past year and are seeing some solid returns.
 Their annual report documented fifty-seven assets in Portland alone, with probably double that number in New York," says Chip.
 He tosses an animated performance chart into the room, illustrating the short term growth of Alpha60's value.